-Easter is not one day but a season, 50 days long.
+Easter is not one day but a season that is fifty days long.
 The Easter season culminates on the Day of Pentecost (Pente = 50), when we celebrate the gift of the Holy Spirit.
 Many regard Christmas Day, Easter Day, and the Day of Pentecost as the three greatest feasts of the church year.